cloudflare/next-on-pages/README.md

-# ⚡▲ next-on-pages ▲⚡
+# ⚡▲ `@cloudflare/next-on-pages` ▲⚡

-next-on-pages is a CLI tool that you can use to build and develop [Next.js](https://nextjs.org/) applications so that they can run on the [Cloudflare Pages](https://pages.cloudflare.com/) platform (and integrate with Cloudflare's various other product offerings such as KV, D1, R2 and Durable Objects).
+`@cloudflare/next-on-pages` is a CLI tool that you can use to build and develop [Next.js](https://nextjs.org/) applications so that they can run on the [Cloudflare Pages](https://pages.cloudflare.com/) platform (and integrate with Cloudflare's various other product offerings such as KV, D1, R2 and Durable Objects).

 This tool is a best-effort library implemented by the Cloudflare team and the community.
 As such, most, but not all, Next.js features are supported.
 See the [Supported Versions and Features document](./docs/supported.md) for more details.

 ## Quick Start

-This section describes how to bundle and deploy a (new or existing) Next.js application and using next-on-pages.
+This section describes how to bundle and deploy a (new or existing) Next.js application and using `@cloudflare/next-on-pages`.

 > Note: this readme uses `npm`, but nothing relies on it, you can instead use `yarn` or `pnpm` if you want.